wtoivo/RM2-ODL-quali-book/docs/04-Data_analysis.md

   * Andreas reports a common experience of presumed heterosexuality; coming out is not an obvious option.
   * Social norms dictate a certain response; the presumption of heterosexuality appears dilemmatic, and he colludes in the presumption, but minimally (to avoid social awkwardness).

-Looking a bit more deeply, Braun and Clarke speculated that:
-  * Andreas values honesty and being true to yourself, but he recognises a socio-political context in which that is constrained, and walks a ‘tightrope’ trying to balance his values and the expectations of the context.
+Looking a bit more deeply, Braun and Clarke speculated that Andreas values honesty and being true to yourself, but he recognises a socio-political context in which that is constrained, and walks a ‘tightrope’ trying to balance his values and the expectations of the context.

 </div>